-Architects are the torchbearers in the construction industry that can lead the sustainable movement.
+Architects are the torch-bearers in the construction industry that can lead the sustainable movement.
 We have to change the way we manufacture and use products.
-We need to realise that resources are finite and they need to be utilised to their core.
-The age-old Indian tradition of reusing and upcycling old things should be applied to the construction industry as well.
+We need to realise that resources are finite.
+They need to be utilised to their core.
+The age-old Indian tradition of reusing and upcycling old things should apply to the construction industry as well.
 I think what we also really need are carbon ratings for building materials.
 So, it shall be a no-brainer, when we get legitimate and verified scores for the materials we are using.

 The idea is to create an ecosystem where material is expensive and shape is cheap.

 Contact: 99203 80340